-Students already holding bachelor's degrees from other institutions may earn the Bachelor of Arts degree, the Bachelor of Science in Nursing degree, the Bachelor of Music degree, or the Bachelor of Science degree from Anderson University by completing a minimum of 30 additional hours.
-All graduation requirements must be met.
+Students already holding a bachelor's degree from another institution may earn the Bachelor of Arts degree, the Bachelor of Science in Nursing degree, the Bachelor of Music degree, or the Bachelor of Science degree from Anderson University by completing a minimum of 30 additional hours.
+All graduation requirements for the major must be met.
 A different major must be chosen from the major earned in the previous degree; not more than 12 hours from the previous degree may be used in building the new major.
-A projected program for the Anderson University degree should be planned by the student and advisor and approved by the university registrar no later than the third week of the semester in which the work is begun.
+A projected program for the Anderson University degree should be planned by the student and advisor and approved by the University Registrar no later than the third week of the semester in which the work is begun.

-Students holding a bachelor degree from Anderson University may pursue a second bachelor degree by completing the requirements listed above.
-Students holding the Bachelor of Arts degree from Anderson University may not earn a second Bachelor of Arts degree, but they may earn additional majors after graduation.
-Students holding other Anderson University bachelor degrees may earn additional majors after graduation but must complete all liberal arts requirements that normally accompany the new major.
+Students holding a bachelor's degree from Anderson University may pursue a second bachelor's degree by completing the requirements listed above.
+Students holding a Bachelor of Arts degree from Anderson University may not earn a second Bachelor of Arts degree, but they may earn additional majors after graduation.
+Students holding other Anderson University bachelor's degrees may earn additional majors after graduation but must complete all liberal arts requirements that normally accompany the new major.
 Students desiring to pursue additional majors and/or minors should consult the Office of the University Registrar.